-- (a) The loan is denominated in USD and carries interest at one-month LIBOR rate plus 1.40%. - (b) The loan was denominated in USD and carried interest at one-month LIBOR rate plus 3.25%. - (c) The loan is denominated in Egyptian pounds and carries interest at Egyptian Central Bank Mid Corridor rate plus 1%. - (d) The loan is denominated in Euro and carries interest at one-month deposit rate paid by one of the Company's bank plus 0.05%. - (e) The loan carries interest at one-month LIBOR rate plus 0.05%.
+- (a) The loan carries interest at one-month LIBOR rate plus 1.40%. - The loan carries interest at one-month LIBOR rate plus 3.25%. (b) - The loan is denominated in Egyptian pounds which carries interest at Egyptian Central (c) Bank Mid Corridor rate plus 1%. - The loan is denominated in Euro which carries interest at one-month rate charged by one of (d) the Company's bank plus 0.05%. - The loan carries interest at one-month LIBOR rate plus 0.05%. (e)